-Marita and I were heading from her place in Footscray to a Clare’s party in Armadale.
+M and I were heading from her place in Footscray to her friend Clare’s party in Armadale.
 Train into the city, then either: train to Armadale (quicker, but a 15 minute walk) or tram 6 (slower but much closer).
 The train had just gone (next in 15 minutes), so we walked over to the tram stop to see when the next 6 was.
 The sign said 9 minutes.

 While I was trying to calculate in my head which would get us there quicker, a tram pulled into the stop.
 The destination sign on it said “Malvern Town Hall”, route 7.

 Something in the gunzel part of my brain clicked.
 I had a vague recollection that a 7 is a 6 in disguise, which is going just to the depot.
 If so, it could take us to one stop from where we needed to be.
 So I asked the driver to confirm my hypothesis: “Are you going down High Street?”
 He said yes, and we jumped aboard.

 The mysterious route 7 tram went as expected, almost right where we needed to go.
 Few people were on board, I suspect in part because nobody knows where route 7 goes, which also meant it was an express run all the way.
 Saved: 9 minutes waiting time plus a few minutes for speed.

 The silly thing is there’s a whole bunch of these secret tram routes.
 They’re the tram equivalent of ghost trains.
 Sometimes they’re for special events, but there’s loads of them for runs to the depot.

 They’re not officially documented anywhere, and their runs are mostly missing from the timetables.
 Some of them seem to be based on the main route numbers, but lots of them are obviously derived from something no longer current, so for the most part there’s little logic to them.